So Excited (Janet Jackson song)

 "So Excited" is a song recorded by American singer Janet Jackson, featuring guest vocals from rapper Khia, for Jackson's ninth studio album 20 Y.O.
 (2006).
 The song was written by Jackson, Jermaine Dupri, James Phillips, Johntá Austin, James Harris III, Terry Lewis and Khia Chambers, with Herbie Hancock, Michael Beinhorn and Bill Laswell also receiving songwriting credits for sampling Hancock's 1983 song "Rockit".
 Production for "So Excited" was handled by Dupri, LRoc, Jam, Lewis and Jackson.
 "So Excited" is musically a hip hop and dance song which lyrically expresses submission from a woman to her lover.
-It was released on August 28, 2006, by Virgin Records as the second single from 20 Y.O.
+It was released as the second single from 20 Y.O. on October 10, 2006, by Virgin Records.

 It received mixed reviews from music critics, with some considering the song the highlight from 20 Y.O. while others found it disappointing.
 "So Excited" performed poorly on the US Billboard Hot 100, reaching number 90, but managed to become Jackson's 17th number-one dance hit in the country.
 It was a moderate success in Europe, reaching the top ten in Finland and top 40 in selected regions.
 The music video for the song, directed by Joseph Kahn, depicts Jackson's clothes disappearing through a complex dance routine.
 After Khia was given a minor role in the music video, she criticized Jackson online.
 Jackson performed the song on Today, the 2006 Billboard Music Awards, and the 2008 Rock Witchu Tour.